 The second part of our RPC evaluation is an examination of the size and complexity of cross-domain procedure calls.
 Our analysis considers both the dynamic and static usage of SRC RPC as used by the Taos operating system and its clients.
-The size and maturity of the system make it a good candidate for study our version includes 28 RPC services defining 366 procedures involving over 1000 parameters.
+The size and maturity of the system make it a good candidate for study; our version includes 28 RPC services defining 366 procedures involving over 1,000 parameters.

 We counted 1,487,105 cross-domain procedure calls during one four-day period.
-Although 112 different procedures were called, 95% of the calls were to ten procedures, and 75% were to just three.
-None of the stubs for these three were required to marshal complex arguments - byte copying was sufficient to transfer the data between domains.
-1
+Although 112 different procedures were called, 95 percent of the calls were to 10 procedures, and 75 percent were to just 3.
+None of the stubs for these three were required to marshal complex arguments; byte copying was sufficient to transfer the data between domains.2

-In the same four days, we also measured the number of bytes transferred between domains during crossdomain calls.
+In the same four days, we also measured the number of bytes transferred between domains during cross-domain calls.
 Figure 1, a histogram and cumulative distribution of this measure, shows that the most frequently occurring calls transfer fewer than 50 bytes, and a majority transfer fewer than 200.

-Statically, we found that four out of five parameters were of fixed size known at compile time; sixty-five percent were four bytes or fewer.
-Two-thirds of all procedures passed only parameters of fixed size, and sixty percent transferred 32 or fewer bytes.
+Statically, we found that four out of five parameters were of fixed size known at compile time; 65 percent were 4 bytes or fewer.
+Two-thirds of all procedures passed only parameters of fixed size, and 60 percent transferred 32 or fewer bytes.
 No data types were recursively defined so as to require recursive marshaling (such as linked lists or binary trees).
 Recursive types were passed through RPC interfaces, but these were marshaled by system library procedures, rather than by machine-generated code.